 I recognise that part of this is because the incentives to act in the students’ interests are not properly aligned – in the sector I used to work in, schools were previously encouraged to get their students into the most selective institution they can, irrespective of whether the course and its context is the right one to meet their aspirations.

-And HE providers too have been incentivised to tackle this problem purely at the level of a single institution, encouraging a link between provider marketing and pre-HE equality work that cuts across everything we know about the importance of impartial advice about all the available options.
+And higher education providers too have been incentivised to tackle this problem purely at the level of a single institution, encouraging a link between provider marketing and pre-HE equality work that cuts across everything we know about the importance of impartial advice about all the available options.

 To support that, today I want to announce our thinking around the next steps in access and participation work.
 We want to design a system that ensures students from disadvantaged and historically excluded backgrounds are able to access the advice, support and engagement they need to make a meaningful choice about higher education, and for them to be confident they have weighed up all the options open to them.